Manufacturers Of Thunderbolt SSD Backup Drives

-Below is a sampling of some of the major computer technology companies that make and sell Thunderbolt interface storage devices.
+Below is a sampling of some of the major PC and Apple computer technology companies that make and sell Thunderbolt interface storage devices.
 Some focus on solid-state flash memory hardware.
 Others offer either a variety of mechanical HDD and flash SSD storage products.
-A few others are primarily HDD hard disk focused but may offer Build-It-Yourself Thunderbolt enclosures or drive docks to use the drives or modules of your choosing.
+A few others are primarily HDD hard disk focused.
+They may offer Build-It-Yourself Thunderbolt enclosures or drive docks to use SSD drives or modules of your choosing.

 California storage specialist Cal-Digit has long provided high-speed multi-drive RAID arrays to demanding professional consumers in the audio and video production marketplace.
 They offer both HDD for high-capacity storage and SSD solid state drive solutions for high-speed data transfers.
 They too have a great design aesthetic and make good-looking machined aluminum enlclosures to compliment your computing hardware beautifully.
 They rapidly transitioned to 20Gbps Thunderbolt2 chipsets as the specification advanced, and are likely to embrace Thunderbolt 3 as demand increases.

-After a recent merger with Hitachi Storage Technology (HST), G-Technology has become a premiere manufacturer of ThunderBolt storage solutions using both ThunderBolt and in some models, USB3 combo interfaces for additional flexibility in varied computing environments.
+After a recent merger with Hitachi Storage Technology (HST), G-Technology has become a premiere manufacturer of Thunderbolt storage solutions using both Thunderbolt and in some models, USB 3x combo interfaces for additional flexibility in varied computing environments.

 Though not a drive manufacturer per-se, HighPoint does make the RockStor Thunderbolt drive docking station

 that let's you plunk bare 3.5" or 2.5" SATA SSD or HDD drives into it's slots and connect via Thunderbolt.
 Such drive docks are favored by Mac and PC bench technicians for quick mounting and easy drive cloning, backup and file transfer tasks.